 Sea turtles come into the bay to nest in early May, together with the first tourists visiting these beautiful beaches.
-The first team will be expected to kick off the project and the ARCHELON Field Station around the 8th of May 2019.
+The first team will be expected to kick off the project and the ARCHELON Field Station on the 8th of May.
 Monitoring, nest protection and public awareness activity will get busier every day up to mid-June.

 From mid-June to about mid-August, everything escalates: final number of nests is reached, numbers of visitors on the beaches go up fast and reach their peak, first hatchlings are out.
 Higher numbers of volunteers are required for most of this busy period.

 From mid-August to October, thousands of hatchlings reach to the sea with the help of volunteers and this an excellent time for public awareness and conservation work combined.
-The Field Station and the project are closed by the last team around the first week of October.
+The Field Station and the project are closed by the last team in the mid of October.